howion/notes/notes/logic-and-computation/20-propositional-derivations.md

 ## To-Do's

-* Define Horn Algorithm and HORNSAT, show it is linear and concludes satisfiablity.
+* Define Horn Algorithm and HORNSAT, show it is linear and concludes satisfiability.
 * Define (with the harder direction) compactness and show propositional logic is compact.
 * Define completeness.
 * Define resolutions and show its completeness.